metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ![Elastic Beanstalk Monitoring](images/EBMonitoringSelect.png)

+The `Health check path` is how Elastic Beanstalk knows when the application is ready to run.
+This path is also used by the Load Balancer to check application heath.
+Set this path to `/api/health`.

 Then make sure enhanced health checks are enabled.
 This is a free option, unless you later add specific metrics to CloudWatch.

 ![Elastic Beanstalk Monitoring Settings](images/EBMonitoringSettings.png)